 On Wednesday, 11/10/2017, CIL held a workshop entitled "Management of the Health System in Benghazi - Problems and Solution”Read More

 Civil Initiatives Libya (CIL) is a project encompassing actions towards Civil Society, Youth and Local Governance (for more information on all activities related to local governance, click on the banner above).

-One of CIL’s main aims is to contribute to the emergence of a vibrant, active and independent civil society, participating efficiently in the political transition as well as in social and economic development in Libya.
-More specifically, it strives to strengthen the capacity of emerging CSOs to deliver services and contribute to the establishment of good governance across the country.
-Ever since its beginning, CIL has been paying a specific attention to the role and needs of the youth and women, which represent a key component of the Libyan civil society.
+One of CIL’s main aims is to contribute to the emergence of an inclusive and sustainable civil society, participating efficiently in the political transition and social and economic development in Libya.
+More specifically, it strives to strengthen the capacity of emerging CSOs to deliver services and contribute to the promotion of good governance in Libya and help build a vibrant, active and independent civil society in Libya.